moliver28/research-handbook/content/job-families/marketing/marketing-operations-manager.md

 #### Justification

 The business need for an individual contributor Staff Manager Marketing Operations Manager role is to have a team member with a high level of expertise working with cross-functional groups and to be able to confidently drive facilitation of problem-solving and influence decisions by being a technical/functional knowledge expert that articulates ideas very well.
 Heavy cross-department collaboration is expected with a greater emphasis on being a thought partner and having a strong problem-solving skillset.
 This position is needed to help with alignment with our growing stakeholder list across the company that has complex work requirements we need to support but sometimes do not have a dedicated project driver.
-In the market, there are over 75 organizations that typically have 3 to 4 staff level team members.

 #### Responsibilities